Xenoturbella bocki: Ecology

 The animal moves through the water via rhythmic muscle contraction, aided by its side cilia, and a tuft of longer cilia on its back.
 The organism can also use its musculature to roll up into a ball, and maintain that form for several months.
-Adults are known to have a symbiotic relationship with bacterial species.
+Adults are known to have a symbiotic relationship with Chlamydiae and Gammaproteobacteria, two bacterial endosymbionts found in their gastrodermis.
 Genetic data confirms that its diet includes bivalve mollusks.
 However, it has never been observed feeding, so it is unknown if it eats bivalve carcasses, eggs, sperm, mucus, feces, or live larval or adult bivalves.
 It lacks any visible means to get through the shells of adult bivalves.
 Captive specimens survived for several months without food, and showed no interest in any of the proposed food items afterwards.
 This has led some to suggest that it feeds by absorbing dissolved organic matter through its skin.
 At least one specimen that has been proposed to show a consumed bivalve larvae is preserved in the Swedish Natural History Museum.
 This species burrows, and has been observed to make tunnels as deep as 15 cm into substrate in a laboratory aquarium.